Transaction Fee Mechanism Design: Introduction

-Three previous works focus squarely on the design of alternative transaction fee mechanisms.
+\paragraph{Alternative designs.} Three previous works focus squarely on the design of alternative transaction fee mechanisms.
 Lavi et al.~\cite{LSZ19} and Yao~\cite{Y18}, motivated by the aforementioned need to keep Bitcoin miner revenues high even as the block reward goes to zero, proposed the ``monopolistic price'' transaction fee mechanism.
 In this mechanism, all transactions included in a block pay the same amount (per unit size), which is the lowest bid by any included transaction.
 (See also Example~\ref{ex:spa_mmic}.)
 Miners are then expected to maximize their revenue (price times quantity), which may involve restricting the supply (i.e., producing an underfull block) to prop up the price.
-Lavi et al.~\cite{LSZ19} and Yao~\cite{Y18} proved that this mechanism is ``approximately DSIC,'' in the sense that truthful bidding is an approximately dominant strategy for users as the number of users grows large~\cite{LSZ19,Y18}.
+Lavi et al.~\cite{LSZ19} and Yao~\cite{Y18} proved that this mechanism is ``approximately DSIC,'' in the sense that truthful bidding is an approximately dominant strategy for users as the number of users grows large.
 With respect to the two new notions of incentive-compatibility introduced in this paper, the mechanism is MMIC but, on account of choosing revenue-maximization over joint utility-maximization, is not OCA-proof.
+Very recently, Nisan~\cite{N23} studied the price dynamics of this mechanism over a sequence of blocks in a model with persistent transactions.